BenjaminRi/winresource/README.md

 Windows SDK can be found in the registry, minGW64 has to be in the path.

+When cross-compiling from MacOS, install mingw-w64, for example with `brew install mingw-w64`
 ## Using winresource

 First, you will need to add a build script to your crate (`build.rs`) by adding it to your crate's `Cargo.toml` file: